fatimaabubakaradam/travel-website/README.md

-# Travel Website Desktop View
+# Travel Website Desktop View and mobile view

 Welcome to the Travel Website project!
-This repository contains the desktop view implementation of our travel website, designed with HTML and CSS to provide a visually appealing and user-friendly experience for travelers planning their next adventure.
+This repository contains the desktop view  and mobile implementation of our travel website, designed with HTML and CSS to provide a visually appealing and user-friendly experience for travelers planning their next adventure.

 ## Table of Contents